 But it wasn't just the right time for this family, in this town, and for these shepherds.
 It was the right time for mankind.
 Mankind had expected the coming of a Savior from sin ever since Eve bore her first child.
-That she had faith that the Lord would send a descendant to crush the head of Satan is apparent from her first words when she "gave birth to Cain.
+That she had faith that the Lord would send a descendant to crush the head of Satan is apparent from her words when she "gave birth to Cain.
 She said, 'With the help of the LORD I have brought forth a man.'"
-(Genesis 4:1) She acknowledges the help of the Lord in her childbirth pains.
+(Genesis 4:1) Eve acknowledges the help of the Lord in her childbirth pains.

-Additional promises, also given to Abraham and his descendants, are evidence that God's time was not yet come, but expected soon.
-Abraham waited, although his sinful flesh was sometimes impatient, for the birth of Isaac 25 years after God's promise was first given that through him and his descendants "all peoples on earth will be blessed."
+God gave additional promises to mankind as recorded in the Bible.
+Such promises, given to Abraham and his descendants, are evidence that God's time was not yet come, but expected soon.
+Abraham waited, although his sinful flesh was sometimes impatient, for the birth of his and Sarah's son Isaac 25 years after God's promise was first given that through him and his descendants "all peoples on earth will be blessed."
 (Genesis 12:3 NIV)

 God's people waited and waited.
 The entire Old Testament is a history of that waiting and the troubles that came to them, surely making them wish, hope and pray that God would send a Savior now.
-Although the grandson and great-grandsons of Abraham would go to Egypt to escape a famine, they would be there for over 400 years, where God would grow them into a large nation despite living in slavery.
+Although the descendants of Abraham would go to Egypt to escape a famine, they would be there for over 400 years, where God would grow them into a large nation despite living in slavery.
 After the escape from Egypt through the Red Sea they would wander 40 years in the wilderness because of their sins.
 As they entered the promised land of Canaan, they would be faced with large and powerful nations as enemies.
 Even after being settled in the land of great abundance, they waited.
-Especially as they strayed from the worship of the true God and were eventually dragged off to captivity in Babylon, there were faithful ones among them who were waiting desperately, sometimes patiently, sometimes impatiently for the Savior to come.
+Even as they strayed from the worship of the true God and were eventually dragged off to captivity in Babylon, there were faithful ones among them who were waiting desperately, sometimes patiently, sometimes impatiently, for the Savior to come.